Is My Dog Depressed?Updated: June 27, 2022

 - L-Tryptophan, an amino acid, considered as a natural anti-depressant, that produces serotonin, which is key in regulating responses to stress & anxiety.
 The serotonin produced plays an essential function in regulating your dog's mood, appetite, sleep, and anxiety.

 Unfortunately, yes, dogs can get depressed.
 Turning your dog's depression around won't happen overnight.
-But remember that this is only a season in you and your dog's lives, the bright and sunny days are coming.
+But. remember that this is only a season in you and your dog's lives, the bright and sunny days are coming.
 Work with your dog to help them through their sadness and when you notice a strategy working, keep with it.

 - Featured Products